-Never Give Up Radio (NGU) was founded in 2018 by Liam Cavanagh, Director of Hockey Operations at Robert Morris University and founding team member Alton "Albee" Daley, current medical school candidate and former captain of The University of Massachusetts-Boston Men's Ice Hockey team.
+Never Give Up Radio (NGU) was founded in 2018 by Liam Cavanagh, Former Director of Hockey Operations at Robert Morris University and founding team member Alton "Albee" Daley, current first-year medical student and former captain of The University of Massachusetts-Boston Men's Ice Hockey team.
 The mission of NGU is to create a community of people aimed at reversing the stigma associated with mental health through sharing the experiences, stories and expertise of athletes, coaches, nutritionists, and doctors across athletics.
 We’re all just people trying to make it.
 Lets make it together!

 “Holding onto the rail, staring down 100 feet to what could be an irreversible decision.
 I have been there.
 Unless you have experienced it, it is hard to comprehend or even put your thoughts into words.
 After publicly opening up about my struggles with severe anxiety and depression, I decided something needed to change.
 No one deserves to fight this struggle on their own; there is a light at the end of the tunnel, and sometimes you just need a little help finding it.
 Never Give Up was established to help bridge the communication gap relating to mental health.
 Your now is not forever, let’s change it.”